jribesbonet/adidasCodingChallenge/README.md

 docker container run -p 8082:8082 --name city-connections-service --link itinerary-config-server:itinerary-config-server --link itinerary-eureka-server:itinerary-eureka-server city-connections-service:1.0
 ```

+##### Documentation
+This service is documented with Swagger, this can be checked on [http://localhost:8081/swagger-ui.html](http://localhost:8081/swagger-ui.html) once the process is up and running.

 #### 5. itinerary-service
 This project runs the City Connections Service.
 This microservice exposes the mehtod to obtain the path with less connections and the path with less time.
 Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-service)